mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 	platform.draw("platform_random_policy", platform_random_policy_x, [ctx.width / 2, 0], [ctx.width, ctx.height]);
 	ctx.clearRect(0, 0, ctx.width / 2, ctx.height);
-	platform.draw_probabilities("platform_random_policy", p, ['left', 'none', 'right'], [10, 20], [ctx.width / 2, ctx.height]);
+	platform.draw_probabilities("platform_random_policy", a.pr, ['left', 'none', 'right'], [10, 20], [ctx.width / 2, ctx.height]);
 }, 16);
 </script>

+It's clear that choosing random parameters like we have done above doesn't get us very close to our goal of balancing the ball.
+So how can we choose better parameters?
+One possible solution is just ahead, but first lets examine the core of that solution, _graidents_.

 ### Gradient

-Let's spend some time exploring the other half of the idea of policy gradient methods - gradients.
 Fundementally, the gradient is a multi-dimensional generalization of the derivative and is synonomous with the idea of the slope of a function.
 Before we dive into the details of how the gradient is used in policy gradient methods, lets take a moment to review derivatives.

 #### Derivatives